jpcastanoweb/jpcastanoweb/README.md

 ## What I'm looking for

-- I am a Front End / Full Stack Developer looking for development roles and high-growth organizations looking to make a positive impact in society.
+- I am a Front End / Full Stack Developer looking for development roles at high-growth organizations focused on making a positive impact in society.
 Mostly interested opportunities that will help grow as an engineer and team contributor to eventually move into leadership positions.

-- I would love to join a coomapny that has introduced or is working towards introducing industry-disruptive technology.
-I believe in the power of tech to change people's lives and would love to contribute to that.
+- I would love to join a company that has introduced or is working towards introducing industry-disruptive technology.
+I believe in the power of tech to change people's lives and would love to contribute.

 - Above all, in any personal or professional environment, I try to be an empathetic person and focus on the success of the team as a whole.
 I believe that this is the most effective way to see constant improvement in how team works and how they achieve their goals.
-For this reason, I alway try to be involve in company organizations and the planning of social activites.
+For this reason, I always try to be involved in company organizations and the planning of social activites.

 ## Contact